What are babies doing at 1 month?

 Sometimes your baby will hold your finger, but most of the time they’ll keep their hands in a tight fist.

-- Smile at your baby: when your baby sees you smile, it releases natural chemicals in their body.
-This makes your baby feel good, safe and secure.
+Smiling at your baby makes them feel good, safe and secure.
 It also builds attachment to you.

-- Give your baby tummy time: start with 1-2 minutes and build up to 10-15 minutes several times a day.
-Tummy time builds your baby’s head, neck and upper body strength.
-Your baby needs these muscles to lift their head, crawl and pull themselves up to stand when they’re older.
+Start with 1-2 minutes of tummy time and build up to 10-15 minutes several times a day.
+This builds your baby’s head, neck and upper body muscles, which are important for sitting and standing later.
 Always watch your baby during tummy time, and put your baby on their back to sleep.

-- Try baby massage: baby massage is a great way to bond with your baby.
-It can also be relaxing and soothing if your baby is cranky.
+Baby massage is a great way to bond with your baby.
+It can also be relaxing and soothing for your baby.
+Gently massaging your baby’s back can also help your baby get used to being on their tummy.

 Sometimes you might not know why your baby is crying, but it’s still important to comfort them.
 You can’t spoil your baby by picking them up, cuddling them, or talking to them in a soothing voice.